ymcmrs/PyINT/README.md

 You also can process step by step:

-    step1: Download data from ASF supported by WInSAR by setting "DOWNLOAD" to "1" in the template file based on SSARA software.
+    step1: Download data from ASF supported by WInSAR by setting "DOWNLOAD" to "1" in the template file.
     step2: Check DEM, if no DEM is available, using Makedem_PyInt.py
     step3: Coregistration.
 Using coreg_all.py
     step4: Selecting interferometry pairs.
 Using SelectPairs.py    (Generate_IfgDir.py for available ifg_list file)